tmr232/function-graph-overview/Code-in-graph.md

 - [x] Overlay chunks of code onto the graph

 Once we are done with that, we'll need to do a ton of changes to actually implement this as a feature...

+## Actual Implementation

+- [ ] Collect code per-node
+- [ ] Use rendered code proportions for graph node sizes
+- [ ] Position code on the graph in a robust way
+- [ ] Try to get the rendered code directly from the IDE, to maintain same style (low priority)